The woman accused of killing pro cyclist Mo Wilson tracked her on a fitness app, prosecutors say

 Investigators quickly cleared Strickland.
 Prosecutors said Wednesday that video and cellphone calls, texting, and location data will confirm that he was nowhere near the shooting.

-Among the first witnesses was Caitlin Cash, the friend who found Wilson covered in blood and not breathing when she returned home from dinner.
+Among the first witnesses were Caitlin Cash, the friend who found Wilson covered in blood and not breathing when she returned home from dinner and several police officers who arrived on the scene.
 The jury heard a recording of Cash's emergency call and the sound of her counting through chest compressions on Wilson.
+They later watched body camera footage from the first police officer who arrived and took over resuscitation efforts.

+Wilson's family left the courtroom for the 911 call, and her parents kept their heads down to avoid watching the body camera footage.
+Cash was next to them during the footage that showed her pressing Wilson's chest when police arrived.

 The case drew international headlines when Armstrong fled the country after her initial meeting with police, leading to a 43-day search.
 Investigators said she sold her vehicle for $12,000 and fled the country using her sister's name, email, credit card and passport.